 European Association for Psychotherapy (EAP)

-The Scientific Validity of that method of psychotherapy must be clearly established.
-This is done by answering 15 Questions about the Scientific Validity and then submitting these to the EWOC for scrutiny and acceptance.
+The Scientific Validity of that method of psychotherapy must also be clearly established which is done by answering 15 Questions about the Scientific Validity and then submitting these to the EWOC for scrutiny and acceptance.

 The submission from EABP on the Scientific Validity of Body-Psychotherapy was completed in July 1999 (Click here, to see the submission).
 In 2006 it was established that EABP can also institute a process to determine which methods or submodalities of body psychotherapy are 'scientifically valid'.

 Body psychotherapists can apply for the ECP either through Direct Award or through Grandparenting.

 More than 300 body psychotherapists currently have the ECP.

 Students who completed full psychotherapy training in a European Accredited Training Institute (EAPTI) are entitled to apply directly for an ECP after graduation.

 Two Body Psychotherapy training institutes are EAPTIs: